cocos/cocos-docs/en/physics/physics-material.md

 Applying to **Collider** is also divided into two ways: editor operations and code operations.

-For in-editor operations, simply drag and drop the resource into the **cc.PhysicalicMaterial** property box, as shown below.
+For in-editor operations, simply drag and drop the asset into the **cc.PhysicalicMaterial** property box, as shown below.

 ![apply-physic-material](img/apply-pmtl.jpg)